Transitioning Your Self-Feeding Baby to Utensils

 One of the things I love most about a baby-led approach to feeding is that self-feeding helps develop your child's independence.

-With self-feeding, you literally get to skip over the spoon-feeding phase.
-Your baby helps self-regulate his intake and learns to respond to the inborn hunger and fullness cues that all babies have.
+With self-feeding, you literally get to skip over the need to spoon-feed your baby phase.
+Your baby helps self-regulate his or her intake and learns to respond to the inborn hunger and fullness cues that all babies have.

 But what do you do when your baby or toddler has mastered feeding herself by hand and now it's time to introduce utensils?